openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 foreign func atexit(cb: CFunc<() -> Unit>): Int32
 ```

-Like `foreign` functions, other forms of `CFunc` must satisfy the `CType` constraint for parameters and return types and do not support named parameters or default values.
+Like `foreign` functions, other forms of `CFunc` must satisfy the `CType` constraint for parameters and return types, and do not support named parameters or default values.

 When calling a `CFunc` in Cangjie code, it must be within an `unsafe` context.

-Cangjie allows converting a `CPointer<T>` variable to a specific `CFunc`, where the generic parameter `T` of `CPointer` can be any type satisfying the `CType` constraint.
+Cangjie supports converting a `CPointer<T>` variable into a specific `CFunc`, where `T` can be any type satisfying the `CType` constraint.
 Example:

 <!-- compile -->